nhunghoang/brain_genomics/scripts_twas/README.txt

 ******************************************************
 Analyses for the 2022 paper.

-Note: almost all paths have this prefix:
+Note: all paths have this prefix:
       '/data1/rubinov_lab/brain_genomics/scripts_twas'

 Note: 'x' refers to input data;